yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 By default, clusters are created using a recent release from the [stable release series](../../../releases/versioning/#stable-releases) of YugabyteDB.

-You can opt to create your database using an edge release for development and testing.
+You can choose to create your database using an edge release for development and testing.
 Edge releases are typically taken from the [latest release series](../../../releases/versioning/#latest-releases) of YugabyteDB, though they can also include a recently released stable release.

-If you require a feature from an edge release (that is not available in a stable release) for a production deployment, first contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).
+For production deployments, if you need a feature from an edge release (that isn't yet available in a stable release), contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431) before you create your cluster.

 Once you choose a release track (edge or stable), database upgrades will continue to take releases from the track you chose.